We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

-Ask any club or festival DJ if they’re familiar with the Pioneer DJ brand and the answer will almost certainly be yes.
-The Pioneer CDJ digital media players have become as ubiquitous as turntables in DJ booths everywhere and are often accompanied by other Pioneer DJ equipment including mixers and controllers.
-Now Pioneer DJ has studio monitors to complement its other gear, which includes everything from headphones to PA speakers to samplers and synthesizers for music production.
+Ask any club or festival DJ if they’re familiar with the Pioneer DJ brand, and the answer will almost certainly be yes.
+The Pioneer CDJ digital media players have become as ubiquitous as turntables in DJ booths everywhere and are often accompanied by other Pioneer DJ equipment, including mixers and controllers.
+Now Pioneer DJ has studio monitors to complement its other gear, including headphones, PA speakers, samplers, and synthesizers for music production.
 Pioneer DJ’s newest active monitor speakers include the Pioneer DJ VM-50 ($169 each, featuring a 5.25-inch woofer), VM-70 ($229 each, featuring a 6.5-inch woofer), and VM-80 ($289 each, featuring an 8-inch woofer).
 They are worthy candidates for your home-based music production and/or DJ setup, but to become as essential as the CDJs found worldwide would take something exceedingly special.
-Let’s see if the VM-50 can stand out in a market as crowded as a peak-hour dancefloor on Saturday night.
+Let’s see if the Pioneer DJ VM-50 can stand out in a market as crowded as a peak-hour dancefloor on Saturday night.

 What are the Pioneer DJ VM-50 monitors?

-Pioneer DJ’s VM series is a pro-focused range of monitors in a product line that also includes the studio-grade RM-05 5-inch monitor and prosumer DM-40 and DM-40BT (a Bluetooth-enabled model) 4-inch desktop speakers.
-The VM Series are powered monitors, meaning that they do not need an external amplifier to operate, just a clean power source for the integrated Class D amplifier, which promises to deliver a 40Hz to 36kHz frequency response.
+Pioneer DJ’s VM series is a pro-focused range that includes both the VM-50 studio monitors and the studio-grade RM-05 5-inch monitor, as well as the prosumer-leaning DM-40 and DM-40BT (a Bluetooth-enabled model) 4-inch desktop speakers.
+The VM Series features powered speakers, meaning they do not need an external amplifier, just a clean power source for the integrated Class D amplifier, which promises to deliver a 40Hz to 36kHz frequency response.

-Each of the VM series monitors has the same features except for their size and audio output wattage.
-The VM-50, which is the only one of the series that’s also available in white, offers 60W of total power from its bi-amped configuration: 30W for the low-frequency driver (woofer) and 30W for the high-frequency driver (tweeter).
-It also has a maximum peak output of 107dB.
-By comparison, the VM-70 has an output of 100W and 112dB, while the VM-80 delivers 120W and 115dB.
+Each VM series monitor has the same features except for size and audio output wattage.
+The VM-50, also available in white, offers 60W of total power from its bi-amped configuration: 30W for the low-frequency driver (woofer) and 30W for the high-frequency driver (tweeter).
+It also has a maximum peak output of 107 dB.
+By comparison, the VM-70 has an output of 100W and 112 dB, while the VM-80 delivers 120W and 115 dB.

 The Pioneer DJ VM-50’s design

 By and large, the VM-50 looks quite similar to comparable studio monitors.
-If you expect much from a studio monitor beyond a black (or brown, maybe white) rectangle, you’re going to be disappointed.
-But there are a couple of design elements that distinguish it from others and which may or may not have an effect on the speaker’s sound.
+You will be disappointed if you expect much from a studio monitor beyond a black (or brown, maybe white) rectangle.
+But a few design elements distinguish it from others and may or may not affect the speaker’s sound.
 Immediately noticeable, an oblong, hexagonal brushed aluminum 4mm-thick front baffle plate characterizes the VM-50’s appearance.
-Pioneer DJ claims that the baffle helps suppress vibrations and resonances to recreate authentic sound.
+Pioneer DJ claims that the baffle helps suppress vibrations and resonances to recreate an authentic sound.

 Most studio monitors have some sort of tube for air flow that assists in reproducing the low bass frequencies.
-Some popular monitor lines, like the KRK Rokit and the Kali Audio LP, have front-facing ports, while many others, including the VM-50, have rear-facing ports (in this case located above the connection and control panels).
+Some popular monitor lines, like the KRK Rokit and the Kali Audio LP, have front-facing ports.
+In contrast, many others, including the VM-50, have rear-facing ports (in this case, located above the connection and control panels).
 Pioneer DJ calls its variation of this port the Vortex Bass Accelerator and claims that its free-flowing air keeps the bass punchy and free from unwanted vibrations and distortion.
-It’s important to remember when you’ve got a speaker with a rear port, you don’t want to place the speakers too close to a wall or you’ll experience boominess.
+It’s important to remember when you’ve got a speaker with a rear port, you don’t want to place the speakers too close to a wall, or you’ll experience boominess.

 One last VM-50 distinction is also unusual among studio monitors.
-The edges of the soft dome tweeter’s “constant directivity horn” and the Aramid fiber woofer cone are of equal width.
-Pioneer DJ claims that this shaped design is to “enable smooth frequency crossover and a natural sound.”
+The edges of the soft dome tweeter’s “constant directivity horn” and the Aramid fiber woofer cone are equal width.
+Pioneer DJ claims this shaped design will “enable smooth frequency crossover and a natural sound.”
 The results of my listening tests did find a flat frequency response and broad soundfield falling in line with that statement, whether or not it has anything to do with that particular design element.

 Setting up the Pioneer DJ VM-50

-Once everything is connected and powered on, the VM-50 offers internal 96kHz digital signal processing for both the low and high frequencies.
-These EQ settings are meant for compensating for the speakers’ placement in a room, the room’s reverberation, or for personal preference.
+Once everything is connected and powered, the VM-50 offers internal 96kHz digital signal processing for low and high frequencies.
+These EQ settings are meant to compensate for the speakers’ placement in a room, the room’s reverberation, or personal preference.
 The Low EQ settings are Room 1, Flat, Room 2, and Club Bass (offering a bump at 50Hz), while the similar High EQ settings include Room 1, Flat, Room 2, and Bright Treble (nudging the 4kHz and 8kHz regions).
-These settings apply different frequency boost or gain settings and both the Low and High settings include basically one attenuation curve, one neutral setting, one heavy boost curve, and one more subtle boost curve.
-Purists beware, the digital filters can’t be bypassed, but there isn’t limiting in the signal chain and the Flat settings aren’t overly sculpted—plus the tone control flexibility is nice because no rooms, or ears, are the same.
+These settings apply different frequency boost, or gain settings, and both the Low and High settings include one attenuation curve, one neutral setting, one heavy boost curve, and one more subtle boost curve.
+Purists beware, the digital filters can’t be bypassed, but there isn’t limiting in the signal chain, and the Flat settings aren’t overly sculpted—plus, the tone control flexibility is nice because no rooms or ears are the same.
 The VM-50 manual offers more information on determining which settings best suit your setup.

 Can these monitors keep the beat?

-To test a pair of VM-50 monitors, I used them to DJ some of my favorite dance music from 2021, as well as a set of classic ’80s dance tunes, and used them for monitoring my own original music production.
-I also listened to a lot of 2000s hip-hop like T.I. and OutKast, 2010s electronic music such as The Glitch Mob and Deadmau5, and new indie-pop like Bombay Bicycle Club and Grimes.
-Playback was in an open loft space I regularly use for livestream DJing and fiddling with electronic music, and I fed these tracks from my laptop using a Pioneer DJ DDJ-400 rekordbox controller I already had.
-I also compared the VM-50 to a number of other monitor pairs both larger and smaller than the VM-50: the Adam Audio T8V 8-inch monitors, the KRK Rokit 6 6-inch monitors, and Pioneer DJ’s own DM-40BT 4-inch monitors.
+To test a pair of VM-50 monitors, I used them to DJ some of my favorite dance music from 2021 and a set of classic ’80s dance tunes, and I used them to monitor my original music production.
+I also listened to many 2000s hip-hop artists like T.I. and OutKast, 2010s electronic music such as The Glitch Mob and Deadmau5, and new indie-pop like Bombay Bicycle Club and Grimes.
+Playback was in an open loft space I regularly use for livestream DJing and fiddling with electronic music.
+I fed these tracks from my laptop using a Pioneer DJ DDJ-400 rekordbox controller I already had.
+I also compared the VM-50 to several other monitor pairs, both larger and smaller than the VM-50: the Adam Audio T8V 8-inch monitors, the KRK Rokit 6 6-inch monitors, and Pioneer DJ’s DM-40BT 4-inch monitors.

 With studio monitors, the “sweet spot” where you’re listening—the focal point between the speakers where stereo mixes just right—is very important.
 The VM-50 sets up an excellent triangle where the mid-range frequencies—like certain vocals, guitars, and synthesizers—sound exceptionally crisp, clear, and detailed and the high-end sounds are sharp, but not spikes (which can manifest in certain monitors such as the Yamaha HS series).
 The “Bright Treble” EQ setting on the VM-50 did make really chirpy elements in some songs sound somewhat harsh, but the Flat setting for High EQ sounded just right for most occasions.